-- Most importantly, the compensation framework used for making compensation decisions is multifaceted and subject to the application of informed judgment by the Committee. - Rather than tying compensation decisions to one or several fixed metrics, we consider a broad array of factors that are subject to change based on facts and circumstances. - To further ensure that the interests of our named executive officers are aligned with those of our shareholders, a significant portion of their incentive compensation is awarded as long-term equity.
-This equity is paid out over three years and a portion is subject to adjustment based on future, multi-year Company performance. - The Company's Executive Committee members are required to meet the applicable stock ownership guidelines discussed under "-Stock Ownership Guidelines" above. - Incentive compensation is subject to the Clawback Policy discussed under "-Clawback Policy" above.
+- Most importantly, the compensation framework used for making compensation decisions is multi-faceted and subject to the application of informed judgment by the Committee. - Rather than tying compensation decisions to one or several fixed metrics, we consider a broad array of factors that are subject to change based on facts and circumstances. - To further ensure that the interests of our named executive officers are aligned with those of our shareholders, a significant portion of executive officer long-term incentive compensation is awarded as equity subject to vesting requirements.
+The RSUs are paid out over three years, and the PSUs granted in respect of 2014 are subject to adjustment based on future, multi-year Company performance and paid out at the end of a three-year performance period. - Executive Committee members are required to meet the applicable stock ownership guidelines described under "-Stock Ownership Guidelines" above. - Incentive compensation is subject to the Clawback Policy described under "-Clawback Policy" above.

-Based on these features, we believe our executive compensation program effectively (i) ensures that our compensation opportunities do not encourage excessive risk taking, (ii) keeps our named executive officers focused on the creation of long-term, sustainable value for our shareholders, and (iii) provides competitive and appropriate levels of compensation over time.
+Based on these features, we believe our executive compensation program effectively (i) ensures that our compensation opportunities do not encourage excessive risk taking, (ii) keeps our named executive officers focused on the creation of long-term, sustainable value for our shareholders and (iii) provides competitive and appropriate levels of compensation over time.

 The Committee has reviewed our compensation policies as generally applicable to all of our employees and believes that our policies do not encourage excessive or unnecessary risk-taking and that any level of risk they do encourage is not reasonably likely to have a material adverse effect on the Company.
+Semler Brossy assisted the Committee with its review of our compensation program and overall risk assessment.